All Products

 2. On the Inference Gateway tab, click Create Dedicated Gateway and select Fully-managed Dedicated Gateway.

-4. After you configure the parameters, click Buy Now.
-Follow the on-screen instructions to confirm the order and complete the payment.
+4. After configuring the parameters, click Buy Now.
+Follow the on-screen instructions to confirm your order and complete the payment.

-You can view the purchased fully-managed dedicated gateway in the inference gateway list.
-When its Status is Running, the gateway is ready to use.
+You can view your purchased fully-managed dedicated gateway in the Inference Gateway list.
+You can start using it when its Status is Running.

 Note